 - Copy files from an external card reader onto the phone itself

-Many Android phones allow you to connect a Samsung T5 and an SD card at the same time (or connect two SD cards instead of the Samsung T3), and transfer data from one to the other.
+Many Android phones allow you to connect a Samsung T5 and an SD card at the same time (or connect two SD cards instead of the Samsung T5), and transfer data from one to the other.
 USB-C USB 3.1 devices (such as the Google Pixel) have changed portable backup tremendously; they allow extremely fast write times and this means that you’ll be able to copy the files on an SD card to an external drive like the Samsung T5 much quicker than before.
 With most microUSB phones, you can expect write times of about 20MB/sec at best.
 USB-C is just a connector standard and it is worth making sure the product you are interested in has USB 3.0 or USB 3.1 and not USB 2.0.
-USB 3.1 technically allows write speeds of 10gb/sec but a phone and SD card often max out at about 90MB/sec (I haven’t tried the Samsung T5, it might give better results.)
+USB 3.1 technically allows write speeds of 10gb/sec but a phone and SD card often max out at about 90MB/sec (about 500MB/sec with the Samsung T5 or SanDisk Extreme Portable SSD.)
 That’s about two compressed raw files a second or about one uncompressed raw file in under a second, with the Sony a7rII or Sony a7rIII.

 An absurd backup method for travel photography

 For some people, bringing a tablet with a full sized USB port can be another way to store data; there’s the option to either store data on the tablet directly or use an external drive.
 For me, this method is absurd as it’s extremely heavy.
 If you frequently stay in hotels or whatnot and you only go for day hikes, this method might be something you’ll want to consider.